NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 ^^^^^^^^^^^^^^^^^^

 The option ``--camera-position-weight``, with a  default of 0.1, constrains how much the camera positions can move.
 This is a soft constraint and is given less priority than reducing the pixel reprojection errors.

-This value is a multiplier.
-Internally the constraint is adapts to the ground sample distance, number of interest points, and per-pixel uncertainty (1 sigma).
+This value is a multiplier, representing the ratio of strength of the camera position constraint versus the pixel reprojection error constraint.
+Internally the constraint adapts to the mean local ground sample distance, number of interest points, and per-pixel uncertainty (1 sigma).
 The implementation is very analogous to the triangulation constraint (:numref:`ba_ground_constraints`).

 It is suggested to examine the camera change report (:numref:`ba_camera_offsets`) and pixel reprojection report (:numref:`ba_errors_per_camera`) to see the effects.
+Normally the default should do well.

+An additional modifier to this constraint is the option ``--camera-position-robust-threshold``.
+This is a robust threshold, with a default of 0.1, that will attenuate big differences in camera position.
+Its documentation has more details.

 If the camera position uncertainties are  known, the option ``--camera-position-uncertainty`` can be used instead.
 This sets hard constraints on how much the camera positions can move horizontally and